jorgefspereira/plaid_flutter/README.md

 #### Gradle Configuration

 Go to the project level `android/app/build.gradle` and make sure you are using a minSdk >= 21

+### Enable camera support (Identity Verification only)

+If your app uses Identity Verification, a user may need to take a picture of identity documentation or a selfie during the Link flow.
+To support this workflow, the CAMERA , WRITE_EXTERNAL_STORAGE, RECORD_AUDIO, and MODIFY_AUDIO_SETTINGS permissions need to be added to your application's AndroidManifest.xml.

 #### Register your App ID